nancygarg0530/ParaBankPlaywrightAutomation/README.md

-├── testData/              # Test data to store data for different scenarios at run time ├── allure-report/         # Generated Allure reports for test results ├── JenkinsFile            # Jenkins pipeline for CI/CD automation └── README.md              # This readme file
+├── testData/              # Test data to store data for different scenarios at run time ├── allure-report/         # Generated Allure reports for test results ├── JenkinsFile            # Jenkins pipeline for CI/CD automation └── README.md              # This readme file'''

  # Steps to Run the Automation Test